-After the doctoral studies he has worked as scientific officer at the European Commission’s Joint Research Centre in the area of alternative methods to animal testing with a focus on the respiratory system, followed by a postdoc and project management position at Karolinska Institutet in the area of nanosafety research.
-His scientific interest is focused on development and optimisation of alternative methods (in vitro and in silico) and integration of 3Rs principles into testing strategies, as well as using the knowledge management process as a support tool to these areas.
+After the doctoral studies, he worked as a scientific officer at the European Commission’s Joint Research Centre in the area of alternative methods to animal testing with a focus on the respiratory system, followed by a postdoc and project management position at Karolinska Institutet in the area of nanosafety research.
+His scientific interest is focused on the development and optimisation of alternative methods (in vitro and in silico) and integration of 3Rs principles into testing strategies, as well as using the knowledge management process as a support tool in these areas.

 OpenTox 2022 Virtual Conference

 Safe and sustainable by design chemicals and materials - a framework for the definition of SSbD criteria